GaruGaru/gearpump-swarm/README.md

 In order to submit a new application you can use the web ui or mount a volume on the master container and use the deploy command:

 	bin/gear app -jar applications/your-app.jar your.main.class

+#### Scaling Workers

+To scale your workers just use the docker-swarm command, new workers will be automatically configured and registered on the cluster

+	 docker service scale gearpump_gearpump-worker=<Workers>

 ### Performances